 #7 Munchkin Cat

 Munchkin cats are a bundle of affection and joy.
-They are known for their long, slender bodies and short legs that make them one of the few cats that exhibit dwarfism.
+They are known for their long, slender bodies and short legs, which make them one of the few cats that exhibit dwarfism.

 Some people have expressed concerns about how well these cats can move due to their short legs, and their concerns are warranted.

 As a result, they may experience spine issues, mobility issues, and even osteoarthritis.
-That’s why some cat registries won’t register this breed.
+That’s why some cat registry sites won’t register this breed.

 But don’t let these issues scare you.

-With proper care, these cats can live for long.
-Not forgetting that they are excellent lap cats with an intelligent and outgoing personalities.
+With proper care, these cats can live a long time.
+Not forgetting that they are excellent lap cats with intelligent and outgoing personalities.